5 Signs Your Business Should Move Online

 5 signs your business should move online rocket

-A big advantage to online markets is that you can reach everyone, everywhere.
+A significant advantage to online markets is that you can reach everyone, everywhere.
 That can mean more revenue for the right business.
-A traditional business is restricted to a local market, which, depending on products and services provided can mean a town, a region or a country.
-It will depend on your business size, product type and your flexibility, so take a look at your offering and see where you can make a bigger impact.
+A traditional business is restricted to a local market, which, depending on the products and services provided, can mean a town, a region or a country.
+It will depend on your business size, product type and flexibility, so look at your offering and see where you can make a more significant impact.

 That’s not just an advantage for increasing your reach to international customers.
 It also means you can remain in contact with your local market no matter how far they ‘Rome’.
-It’s very possible that your clients will be on the move, perhaps even globally, and having the flexibility to take you with them in their carry-on, is reassuring and desirable.
+Your clients may be on the move, perhaps even globally, and having the flexibility to take you with them in their carry-on is reassuring and desirable.

-This is an even bigger bonus for an online business that operates with e-commerce, meaning that you can be getting purchases at any hour, even while you sleep.
+This is an even bigger bonus for an online business that operates with e-commerce, meaning that you can make purchases at any hour, even while you sleep.

 Every business is different.
-For some moving online might be beneficial for the entire company and you can shut down the need for any actual physical space to occupy.
-No rent, no bills, no need to call in a plumber to fix the toilets.
+For some, moving online might benefit the entire company, and you can shut down the need for any actual physical space to occupy.
+No rent, no bills, and no need to call a plumber to fix the toilets.

 For others, part of your brand can shift online, acting as a strong additional arm to the ground team.
 This saves costs in terms of storage space, delivery and product handling (ship products directly from the supplier to your customer’s door).

-For others, the bricks and mortar business stays as is, with the internet acting like a big bright net to attract and bring in customers from a much bigger ocean.
-Here you save on marketing costs.
-You can reach a bigger audience faster and more cheaply than paid advertising on TV and in print and build customer trust and loyalty.
+For others, the brick-and-mortar business stays as is, with the internet acting like a big bright net to attract and bring in customers from a much bigger ocean.
+Here, you save on marketing costs.
+You can reach a bigger audience faster and more cheaply than paid advertising on TV and print and build customer trust and loyalty.

-If your online business is working alongside your traditional business, make sure you give your customers as many shortcuts as you can.
-If your customer can research, select, complete paperwork and possibly even pay upfront online, all they need to do in your actual office is to collect their goods.
-It cuts down the amount of time your staff have to spend processing sales or explaining features, creating less work and faster delivery times.
+If your online business is working alongside your traditional business, give your customers as many shortcuts as possible.
+If your customer can research, select, complete paperwork and possibly even pay upfront online, all they need to do in your office is collect their goods.
+It cuts down the time your staff spend processing sales or explaining features, creating less work and faster delivery times.

-Here is a space to show your personality and do some solid tooting of your own horn.
+Here is a space to show your personality and do some solid tooting of your horn.

-Blogs, vlogs and articles all help, not just to make your company and expertise shine, but also to reach out and help your clients, potential clients and friends of clients get through tough moments.
+Blogs, vlogs and articles all help not just to make your company and expertise shine but also to reach out and help your clients, potential clients and friends of clients get through challenging moments.
 You are there to hold their hand, establish trust and help them achieve their mini-goals, all before they have even looked at your product offering.

-In a store or office setting, you have very little contact with your customers outside of their visits.
+You have minimal contact with your customers outside of their visits in a store or office setting.
 Not so with online connections.
-People take their online connections with them into their homes, into their workplaces and into their personal lives.
+People take their online connections with them into their homes, workplaces, and personal lives.
 That means you maintain a connection that can offer support, receive feedback and strengthen your relationship.
-It also means if there is on offer, announcement, change or new product launch, you can deliver the message to your client instantly, in their car, in their lounge room or to their place of work.
+It also means if there is an offer, announcement, change or new product launch, you can instantly deliver the message to your client in their car, in their lounge room or to their place of work.

-Your continuous online connection gives you an opportunity to win existing clients and customer’s loyalty, as well as get strong referrals for new business.
+Your continuous online connection gives you an opportunity to win existing clients and customer loyalty, as well as get solid referrals for new business.

-Of course, what all this really give you: Business Credibility.
-This along with the other super bonus, flexibility, can be game-changers for the right business.
+Of course, what all this gives you is business credibility.
+This and the other super bonus, flexibility, can be game-changers for the right business.

-As with all things, even the virtual world needs a base in reality.
+As with everything, even the virtual world needs a base in reality.

-First thing’s first: the internet doesn’t give you any exceptions from business laws or the common laws of the country your website is grounded in.
+First, the internet doesn’t give you any exceptions from business laws or the ordinary laws of the country your website is grounded in.

-Make sure you find and understand any local legislation you will be guided by and act accordingly.
-For example, if you will be earning income in a foreign currency, make sure you get advice from your accountant to ensure you comply with laws both in your own country and the country you’re earning an income from – this is especially important if you’re making money from Amazon.
+Ensure you find and understand any local legislation you will be guided by and act accordingly.
+For example, if you are earning income in a foreign currency, get advice from your accountant to ensure you comply with laws in your own country and the country you’re earning an income from – this is especially important if you’re making money from Amazon.

 here is a list of what it takes to move your business online